Preet2006/insurance-document-query-system/DEPLOYMENT_GUIDE.md

    - Ensure port is set correctly (Render auto-sets PORT env var)

 3. **API Keys Not Working**:
-   - Verify environment variables are set correctly
+   - Cohere API key is already configured in the app
-   - Check that keys are valid
+   - Only set GEMINI_API_KEY if you want to use Gemini (optional)
-   - System has fallbacks, so it should still work
+   - System has fallbacks, so it should still work without any API keys

 4. **Cold Start Issues**:
    - Free tier has cold starts (first request takes 30-60 seconds)